 Back to the man who started it all.
 White was a closeted gay man.
 He was a sorrowful, solitary, sorry man who turning first to psychotherapy and then alcohol to deal with his perceived problem with male desire.

 He eventually retired to one of the isolated Channel Islands.
 Julie Andrews and her husband, set designer Tony Walton, were two of the few who visited him there.
 Andrews:

 I believe Tim to have been an unfulfilled homosexual, and he suffered a lot because of it.

 White was once a teacher.
 He was prone to passionate enthusiasms: falconry, snakes, plans.
 He wrote a memoir about his experience training a hawk.
 Besides his boundless excitement about certain things, the few people that knew White noted his humor and kindness.
 Yet, more than anything, his was a life of loneliness.
 White had no known relationships with men or women.
 He seemed to be basically afraid of humanity.

 He did love dogs, especially his Irish Setter, Brownie.
 White’s love of animals was a love he could not express in other parts of his life.
 When Brownie unexpectedly died, he wrote the following heartbreaking letter.
 Read it only if you are feeling emotionally tough:

-White died alone at 57-years-old, in 1964, when his heart gave out while on a ship in Greece.
+White died alone at 57 years old, in 1964, when his heart gave out while on a boat in Greece.